 Being an officially endorsed sub-project of CMIP6, the experimental design of ISMIP6 projections builds heavily on output of CMIP GCMs that are used to produce the forcing for ice sheet models over the 21st century.
-While ISMIP6 has proposed ice sheet model projections based on CMIP6 GCM output as part of its extended experimental design (Nowicki et al., 2020a), the results discussed in this paper focus solely on CMIP5-based forcing.
-Difference between CMIP5- and CMIP6-forced experiments are explored in a separate publication (Nowicki et al., 2020b).
+While ISMIP6 has proposed ice sheet model projections based on CMIP6 GCM output as part of its extended experimental design (Nowicki et al., 2020), the results discussed in this paper focus solely on CMIP5-based forcing.
 Working with CMIP5 output has allowed us to select GCMs from a well-defined ensemble and sample the CMIP5 ensemble range in a controlled way, while CMIP6 model results are still being produced.
-For the core experiments that are the main focus of this paper, we have selected three CMIP5 GCMs that perform well over the historical period and maximise the spread in future projections of a number of key climate change metrics relevant for GrIS evolution (Barthel et al., 2020).
+For the core experiments that are the main focus of this paper, we have selected three CMIP5 GCMs that perform well over the historical period and maximize the spread in future projections of a number of key climate change metrics relevant for GrIS evolution (Barthel et al., 2020).
 Three additional CMIP5 GCMs were selected using the same principle to extend the ensemble.
-We use the two scenarios RCP8.5 and RCP2.6 to cover a wide range of possible future climate evolution with particular focus on RCP8.5 (see Table 1).
-Exploring other scenarios was de-prioritised in favour of a feasible workload for the ice sheet modellers and for producing forcing data.
+We use the two scenarios RCP8.5 and RCP2.6 to cover a wide range of possible future climate evolution scenarios with particular focus on RCP8.5 (see Table 1).
+Exploring other scenarios was deprioritized in favour of a feasible workload for the ice sheet modellers and for producing forcing data.